-Workshops are held once a month on a Friday in the Club Room on the 2nd Floor between 9.30 a.m. and 12.00 p.m.
-(Note change of time for 2018)
+Improve your Bridge!
+Workshops are held once a month on a Friday on the 2nd Floor between 1.30 p.m. and 4.00 p.m.

 Please contact our partnership coordinator, Sue Condos, at email@example.com with your details and contact information.